rathoreanuj/Pack-Perfect/README.md

 # Pack-Perfect :

-Pack Perfect is a web application designed to help you efficiently organize and manage the items you need to pack for your trips or vacations.
+Pack Perfect is a responsive web application designed to help you efficiently organize and manage the items you need to pack for your trips or vacations.
 With this app, you can easily create a checklist of items, track which items have been packed, and see your packing progress at a glance.

 # Here is the link to the live demo ->
  https://pack-perfect-uce7.onrender.com/